liefery-it-legacy/blog/_posts/2019-07-15-battle-of-the-patterns-part-1.md

 ```

 ### Option Types
-_A way to remove nulls by  by providing a type to represent an optional/unknown value_
+_A way to remove nulls by providing a type to represent an optional/unknown value_

 Option types are a language feature implemented in many function languages such as Haskell (called `maybe`), Rust, Swift and Scala.
 Our project uses a Dart implementation of Scala Option Types.
-Option types provide a safe way to handle the absense
+Option types provide a safe way to handle the absence
 of a value.
 The concept of null/nil/undefined is completely avoided and replaced with a type that is optional - i.e. a value that maybe present or not.

-For example if we have a variable `comment` that might be present or not, we can model it like this:
+For example, if we have a variable `comment` that might be present or not, we can model it like this:

 ```dart
 const Option<String> comment;